 I’m trying to buy / restore your iOS software and I get a “please purchase this application first” error

-This usually means that your copy of Pleco has gotten detached from your iTunes account (a particularly common problem when updating to iOS 7 or when (re)installing Pleco by syncing with iTunes on your computer).
+This usually means that your copy of Pleco has gotten detached from your iTunes account – a particularly common issue for customers in China.
 To fix this:

 - Back up your flashcard database, if you have one – see the instruction manual for help with this.